 - Advance Amsterdam and the ADS network as an innovation hub by showcasing excellent theses.

-Award Decision: A minimum of 3 weeks before the ADS Highlights Event (Nov 15th, 2020)
+- Award Decision: November 15th (Monday), 2021 (a minimum of 3 weeks before the ADS Highlights Event in December)

 Classes of the Award

 The awards for the best theses are given in the two categories, BSc and MSc.
-Both categories have two awards each (a total of four awards), where at least one of the winners (out of the two) in both, BSc and Msc categories must be a woman or someone from an underrepresented minority.
-Each award is accompanied by a cash prize sponsored by Elsevier, Prosus and ADS, and a certificate given at the annual ADS Highlight event (held in December).
+Both categories have two awards each (a total of four awards), where at least one of the winners (out of the two) in both BSc and MSc categories must be a woman or someone from an underrepresented minority.
+Each award is accompanied by a cash prize sponsored by the UvA DSC and ADS, and a certificate given at the annual ADS Highlight event (held in December).
 The winners will have the opportunity to present their thesis work at the ADS Highlight event.

 All thesis submissions will be judged on how they advance Data Science and/or AI through: